EinScott/bon/README.md

 #### Keep unless set

-This only affects deserialization.
-Values that are marked as keep-unless-set act as though they are ignored when the bon string doesn't explicitly set them (and changing the value is not required otherwise) and thus keep their value instead of being zeroed is normally the case.
+When deserializing, values that are marked as keep-unless-set act as though they are ignored when the bon string doesn't explicitly set them (and changing the value is not required otherwise), thus keeping their value instead of being zeroed as is normally the case.
 When these values are explicitly set, they act just like they would without keep-unless-set.
 Assigning these values with [irrelevant](#special-values) (``?``) counts as not explicitly setting them.
+When serializing, these values are always included to still allow for zero values to be enforced when deserializing.

 Individual fields can be marked with ``[BonKeepUnlessSet]``.
 All fields of a type can be marked by putting ``[BonKeepMembersUnlessSet]`` on the type.
 All indices of an array can be marked by putting ``[BonArrayKeepUnlessSet]`` on the array field.

-This can be useful for either patching state or supporting older strings with expanded structures, where new fields still retain their (non-zero) default values while old/explicitly set values are set.
-When doing the later for something other than preserving object references / circumventing nulling errors, *intended* zero values can still be serialized by [including default values](#serialize-flags).
+This can be useful for keeping default values for fields unmentioned in user configs or supporting older strings with expanded structures, where new fields still retain their (non-zero) default values while old/explicitly set values are set.
 See the [Tests](https://github.com/EinScott/bon/blob/main/Tests/src/Test.bf) (end of ``Structs()`` test) for examples.

 #### Polymorphism